evindunn/jinplate/README.md

 ```
 jinplate --help
-Usage: jinplate [OPTIONS] TEMPLATE_FILE DATASOURCE
+Usage: jinplate [OPTIONS] TEMPLATE_FILE DATASOURCES...

   A command line renderer for jinja templates

   TEMPLATE_FILE is the path to a jinja template file to render

-  DATASOURCE is the URI of a datasource supported by jinplate that contains
+  DATASOURCES is a list of URIs to data sources supported by jinplate which
-  the template variables
+  contain the template variables

-  --file-type allows specifying an override for the extension of DATASOURCE
   --jinja-ext allows specifying a comma-separated list of import paths
   containing jinja extensions.
 Example: --jinja-ext jinja2.ext.i18n

 Options:
-  --file-type TEXT
   --jinja-ext TEXT
   --help            Show this message and exit.
 ```